danbev/learning-iot/README.md

 ### Analog to Digital Converter (ADC)
-So this is about converting an analog signal, which remember is a continuos signal into a digital signal (two states off/on/high/low).
+So this is about converting an analog signal, which remember is a continous signal into a digital signal (two states off/on/high/low).

 ```